muneer78/muneer78.github.io/_posts/2023-01-16-great-lines-the-twitter-problems-edition.md

 and

 > You’re not doing anyone a service by forming a half-assed opinion on something that you barely know about, and you’re probably hurting yourself in the process.

-___

-Or you could just outsource your content discovery to me!